Iran claims it thwarted a U.S. attempt to "steal" a tanker full of oil

 Mehr claimed the U.S. vessel had tried to block the tanker carrying Iranian oil — and some reports suggested the tanker had even been boarded by American personnel — but that the U.S. attempt was deterred by the Revolutionary Guard.
 Mehr said the tanker was taken by the Iranian forces back into the country's territorial waters.

-While there was no immediate comment from Washington on the alleged incident, it highlights the increasingly tense environment in both the physical waterways through which much of the world's oil supply passes, and the political faceoff between Tehran and the West over the country's nuclear program.
+The incident highlights the increasingly tense environment in both the physical waterways through which much of the world's oil supply passes, and the political faceoff between Tehran and the West over the country's nuclear program.

 The head of Iran's Supreme National Security Council said in a tweet on Wednesday that future negotiations couldn't be guaranteed, suggesting President Biden lacked "authority" within the U.S. government to strike a new deal and ensure it was adhered to.